You found our list of the best Zoom games for work.

 Zoom games are fun activities you do on the video platform Zoom with friends and coworkers.
 For example, you can play trivia, virtual scavenger hunts and online Bingo.
-These games are often used for team building online or as quick virtual icebreakers.
 Either way, these games are sure to boost morale, engagement and make your next virtual meeting fun!

 So, here are the 10 best games to play on Zoom.